Why Laughter Is Good for The Soul

 Couples that laugh are likely more effective at managing conflict because laughter can help reduce it when tensions are high.

-It is much easier to solve problems and agree when stress levels are low, and emotions are more leveled.
+It is much easier to solve problems, share a more positive outlook, and more easily agree with each other when stress levels are low, and emotions are more leveled.

-It is also not just disagreements that laughter helps us work through, but also other painful feelings and resentments.
+It is also not just disagreements that laughter helps us work through.
+Laughter also eases other painful feelings and resentments that may exist under the surface and go a long way in helping create an overall sense of well-being in your relationship.

 In the sweetness of friendship let there be laughter, and sharing of pleasures.
 For in the dew of little things the heart finds its morning and is refreshed. – Khalil Gibran